GLOBAL MARKETS-Shares slip on gloomy euro zone data; dollar eases

 * Euro zone business activity growth slows as France lags

-* Crude oil falls as Iraqi output worries subside (Adds close of U.S. markets)
+* Crude oil falls as Iraqi output worries subside (Adds oil settlement prices)

 By Herbert Lash

-NEW YORK, June 23 (Reuters) - Global equity markets edged lower and the dollar weakened against the yen on Monday after euro zone business activity for June showed growth slowing, with activity in France contracting at the fastest pace in four months.
+NEW YORK, June 23 (Reuters) - Global equity markets traded slightly lower and the dollar weakened against the yen on Monday after euro zone business activity for June showed growth slowing, with activity in France contracting at the fastest pace in four months.

-Shares on Wall Street fell slightly, ending a six-day rally in the benchmark S&P 500 that pushed it to all-time highs.
-The index finished a little more than 1 point off its record.
+Shares on Wall Street fell, capping a six-day rally in the benchmark S&P 500 that pushed it to all-time highs.

-Prices of U.S. Treasuries initially rose even as data showed U.S. home resales increased more than expected, suggesting that housing was pulling out of a recent slump.
-Also, a measure of U.S. manufacturing and its key subindexes advanced in June to their highest levels in more than four years.
+Prices of U.S. Treasuries rose even as data showed U.S. home resales rose more than expected, suggesting that housing was pulling out of a recent slump, and as a measure of U.S. manufacturing and its key subindexes advanced in June to their highest levels in more than four years.

 In Treasuries trading, the largest gains were in longer-dated maturities.
-The benchmark 10-year note pared its early gains to trade flat, yielding 2.6243 percent.
+The benchmark 10-year note pared gains and traded flat, yielding 2.6207 percent.

 “Prices are up here mainly because some of the data we got overnight and over the weekend were somewhat on the disappointing side, most notably France,” said Stan Shipley, fixed-income strategist at ISI Group in New York.